NexusRaids/nexus-docs/docs/trainer.md

    :header: "Command", "Description"
    :widths: 5, 20

    ``!set country <country>``, "Use this to set your country.
-You can give this the name of the country or the country code. (eg. United States or US)."
+You can give this the name of the country or the country code. (e.g. United States or US)."
    ``!set ign <ign>``, "Use this to set your in-game name."
    ``!set [level|lvl] <level>``, "Use this to set your level.
 You can set it to a maximum of 50."
    ``!set [tc|fc|trainer-code|friend-code] <trainer_code>``, "Use this to set your trainer code."